1867 FRANKFORD ARSENAL 5 ROUND 50/70 AMMUNITION

 future, keeping the rest protected in the paper board

-rifles and carbines alike during the late 1860’s, this
+rifles and carbines alike during the late 1860’s, these

 original 5 Round “CENTRE PRIMED METALLIC CARTRIDGES

-CALIBRE .50” packet was produced at the Frankford
+CALIBRE .50” packets were produced at the Frankford

-Arsenal in 1867, and is complete with the original 5
+Arsenal in 1867, and are complete with the original 5

 NOTE: The 40 Round wrapper is not